Competition of decoherence and quantum speed limits for quantum-gate fidelity in the Jaynes-Cummings model: Entanglement-induced error

-First we are going to provide fundamental bounds to the fidelity $F(\rho(t),\rhotarget)$ that is associated to the target transformation $|\alpha\rangle \rightarrow |\delta\rangle$ with $|\alpha\rangle$, $|\delta\rangle$ pure states chosen \textit{a-priori}.
-Afterwards, we will show how such bounds do not depend on a specific initial pure state.
-By also making these results independent of the target pure state, we can characterize the intrinsic error due to the impurity of $\rho(t)$.
-We start with the following Proposition (the proof is in the Appendices): \begin{restatable}{prop}{propone} The closest {\it pure} state to a generic density matrix $\varrho$ is the eigenstate $\ket \psi$ corresponding to the largest eigenvalue $r(\varrho)$ of $\varrho$, also denoted as its {\it spectral radius}.
+The first quantity we introduce is the state eigenfidelity.
+For this purpose, let us consider the following Proposition (the proof is in Appendix~\ref{appendix:eigenfidelity}): \begin{restatable}{prop}{propone} The closest \textit{pure} states to a generic density operator $\varrho$ are the eigenstates (or eigenstate, in the non-degenerate case) $\ket \psi$ corresponding to the largest eigenvalue $r(\varrho)$ of $\varrho$, also denoted as its \textit{spectral radius}.
 Formally,